-The way we pay for things has changed quite a bit in the last couple of decades.
-The 1950s saw the arrival of credit cards and the 70s the arrival of debit cards, but things really kicked off in the late 90s with internet banking.
-As we spend more and more time on our smartphones, this has also played a part in how we process payments.
-Today, we can pay our bills simply through the internet, swipe our smartphones at the grocery store, and even have digital currencies.
+How we pay for things has changed in the last few decades.
+The 1950s saw the arrival of credit cards, and the 70s the arrival of debit cards.
+But things kicked off in the late 90s with internet banking.
+As we spend more time on smartphones, this has also played a part in payments.
+Today, we pay our bills online and swipe our smartphones at stores.
+What's more, we even have digital currencies!

-The rise of online purchases saw two problems to be solved: the need to increase security for payment information and the need to centralize the various payment methods available.
+The rise of online purchases saw two problems to solve.
+On one side is the need to increase security for payment information.
+And also the need to centralize the various payment methods available.
 Payment platforms found a way to kill both birds with one stone.
-Meanwhile, there has also been a strong desire to take banks out of the financial equation, which is where cryptocurrency comes in.
-In this article, we’d like to explore how the various digital payment platforms work and what cryptocurrency has brought to the table.
+Meanwhile, there has also been a strong desire to take banks out of the financial equation.
+That's where cryptocurrency comes in.
+This article will explore digital payments and what crypto brought to the table.

 What is a Digital Payment Platform?

 We’ll start with the basics.
-A digital or online payment platform is a platform that offers two or more online payment technologies, benefiting both buyers and merchants.
-Typically, a payment platform includes a payment gateway, a payment processor, and a merchant account.
-Let’s take a look at what these are below.
+A digital payment platform offers two or more online payment technologies.
+This variety is beneficial for both buyers and merchants.
+Often payment platforms have payment gateways, payment processors, and merchant accounts.
+Let’s take a look at what each of these is.

 What is a Payment Gateway?

 A payment gateway is like an online point of sale.
-It is a type of cloud-based software through which payment information is read and transferred from a client to a merchant’s account.
-A payment gateway acts as a mediator between online transactions and the payment processor.
+The cloud-based software reads and transfers info from a client to a merchant's account.
+A payment gateway is a mediator between online transactions and the payment processor.

 What is a Payment Processor?

-A payment processor is a company or financial institution that manages the backend logistics of accepting debit or credit card payments.
-When a purchase is made, the payment gateway sends the information to a processor who is then in charge of sending it to the relevant card network for approval.
-A payment processor is, essentially, in charge of handling transactions between the customer’s bank and the merchant’s bank.
+Payment processors are companies or financial institutions.
+These ventures manage the logistics of accepting debit or credit card payments.
+When making purchases, the payment gateway sends the information to a processor.
+The latter is then responsible for sending it to the relevant card network for approval.
+A payment processor handles transactions between the customers' and merchants' banks.

 What is a Merchant Account?

-A merchant account is a business bank account that allows merchants to accept and process electronic payments.
-Businesses can request merchant accounts from payment processing companies, large banks, or independent contractors.
+A merchant account is a business bank account.
+It's what allows merchants to process electronic payments.
+There are different ways for businesses to request merchant accounts.
+These methods encompass payment companies, large banks, and independent contractors.

-In the previous section, we took a look at the essential concepts involved in digital or online payments.
-Now, it’s time for an in-depth look into how online payment platforms work.
-Let’s begin with the parties involved: the customer, the business/merchant, the payment gateway, the payment processor, the customer’s bank, and the business/merchant’s bank.
+We looked at the essential concepts involved in digital or online payments.
+Now, it's time to examine how online payment platforms work.
+Let's begin with the parties involved.
+First, there's the customer and the business/merchant.
+Yet, there are gateways, processors, and customers' and merchants' banks.

-1. A customer chooses to purchase a product or service from a website.
-They provide the business/merchant with their details.
+1. A customer purchases an online product or service and gives the merchant their details.